Mariah Carey sued for $27.5m over All I Want For Christmas Is You

 Carey's song is one of the most successful music singles of all time, topping the charts in more than two dozen countries and enjoying considerable airtime every Christmas.

-It features prominently in the 2003 Christmas-themed romantic comedy film Love Actually.
+It also features prominently in the 2003 Christmas-themed romantic comedy film Love Actually.

 The song has sold an estimated 16 million copies worldwide and earned Carey a reported US$60 million in royalties over the last three decades.